Paul O'Neill (baseball): Broadcasting career (2002–present)

-Starting after his retirement from baseball in 2001, O'Neill serves as an analyst on the New York Yankees Pre-Game Show and the New York Yankees Post-Game Show, as well as a color commentator for the YES Network.
+Since retiring from baseball in 2001, O'Neill has served as an analyst on the New York Yankees Pre-Game Show and the New York Yankees Post-Game Show, as well as a color commentator for the YES Network.
 O'Neill returned to Ohio to live with his family.

 On July 7, 2009, O'Neill was inducted into the Irish-American Baseball Hall of Fame (18 W. 33rd St. inside Foley's NY Pub & Restaurant) in New York City along with longtime Los Angeles Dodgers owner Walter O'Malley, broadcaster Vin Scully, former player Steve Garvey, umpire Jim Joyce, and blind sports reporter Ed Lucas.

 During the 2020 and 2021 seasons, due to social-distancing requirements related to the COVID-19 pandemic, O'Neill participated in Yankees broadcasts remotely from a basement studio nicknamed "Studio 21" in his Ohio home.

 During the 2022 season, the Yankees relaxed their social-distancing requirements, but O'Neill continued to call games remotely from Studio 21.
 The New York Post reported that this is because he had not been vaccinated against COVID-19.
 Despite this, he did appear in person for his number retirement ceremony in August 2022.
 O'Neill returned to the YES broadcast booth during the 2023 season after the company relaxed its vaccine requirements.